-Opening up like a pop-up book from the Rio Douro at sunset, humble-yet-opulent Porto entices with its higgledy-piggledy medieval centre, divine food and wine, and charismatic locals.
+Opening up like a pop-up book from the banks of the Rio Douro, edgy-yet-opulent Porto entices with its historic centre, sumptuous food and wine, and charismatic locals.
 Street Art & Cutting-Edge Architecture Beyond Porto’s alley-woven historic heart, contemporary architects have left their idiosyncratic stamp on the city’s skyline.

 Go to be bewitched.
 Portugal’s largest region, covering a third of the country, truly captivates.
 Think dry, golden plains, rolling hillsides and lime-green vines.
 A rugged coastline, traditional whitewashed villages, marble towns and majestic medieval cities.
 Plus a proud if melancholic people, who valiantly cling to their local crafts.